 It's easy to mistake the 2020 iPad Pro for its predecessor since they're nearly identical.
 Just about the only thing that separates them design-wise is the square camera bump on the newer model.

-Apple's latest tablet, the 10.2-inch iPad supports Apple Pencil (1st gen) which makes it ideal for creators who want to sketch or draw from anywhere.
+The 10.2-inch iPad supports Apple Pencil (1st gen) which makes it ideal for creators who want to sketch or draw from anywhere.
 It's also the first of its kind to support Apple's Smart Keyboard for when you want the familiar feeling of a laptop.

 Released in late 2019, the iPad 10.2-inch replaces the 6th generation 9.7-inch iPad.
 Like its predecessor, it packs an A10 Fusion processing chip for Web browsing, streaming and gaming.